fallais/goru/README.md

 # Goru

+> **UNDER ACTIVE DEVELOPMENT** : This project is actively being developed.
+Features may change and some functionality might not be fully stable yet.
+Please report any issues you encounter.

 **Goru** *(Golang Rename Utility)* is a powerful yet simple tool for renaming your video files.
 It helps you keep your media library clean, organized, and easily searchable—whether you prefer the CLI or a Web App.